Downloading content for offline mode

 Overview

-• Animals can carry germs in their bodies when they are alive and in their meat when they are slaughtered for food.
+• All animals can carry germs in their bodies when they are alive and in their meat when they are slaughtered for food.
 Animal by-products, such as milk or eggs, can also carry germs.

-• Animals that have died (including foetuses that aborted or animals that died during birth) can also carry germs.
+• Animals that have died (including foetuses that have been aborted or animals that died during birth) can also carry germs.

 • To avoid spreading diseases, it is important to wear personal protective equipment and follow recommended hygiene practices when dealing with live or dead animals and their by-products.